-Online Office Hours: see the Canvas 'Office Hours' module
+Online Office Hours: see the Canvas 'Office

+Hours' module

 Please only contact Steven directly for personal issues affecting your performance, academic concessions, or accommodations.
-Because of the email volume associated with an online-only class of this size, I will be forwarding all other course-related emails directly to Leah at: psyc101-990@ psych.ubc.ca.
-Please take no offence if and when I do.
+Because of the email volume associated with an online-only class of this size, I will be forwarding all other course-related emails directly to Tianna at: psych.ubc.ca.
+Please take no offence if and when I do so.